-We also I had a chance to do some long-postponed shopping And each n of us also caught up with e-mail and did paperwork that was long
+And each of us also caught up with e-mail and did paperwork that was long overdue.
+We also had a chance to do so ome long-postponed shopping overdue And each of us also caught up with e-mail and did paperwork that was long overdue.

 Finally, and probably most important, we spent time with each other.
-Instead of just being in the same room together while we stared at a screen, instead of just being in the same room together write we stared at a screen, we actually talked for many pleasant hours.
+Instead of just being in the same room together while we stared at a screen, instead of just being in the same room together while we stared at a screen, we actually talked for many pleasant hours.
 Moreover, for the first time in years, my family played some games together And because we didn't have to worry about missing this or that show, we had some family friends over on a couple of evenings and spent an enjoyable time with them.